masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Without supporting OOP, but providing a more familiar abstract or trait interface, Pyrope provides the `implements` keyword.
-It checks that the new type implements the functionality undefined and allows to use methods defined, and creates a wrapper to the init method calling both init methods if needed.
+It checks that the new type implements the functionality undefined and allows to use methods defined.

-HERE (same call order as swifth/rust/scala??)
+The constructor (`set`) can call the parent constructor with the `super` keyword.

 This is effectively a mixin with checks that some methods should be implemented.